top of page

 Gaslighting often leaves survivors believing they are the problem.
 Healing means returning that burden: “It was not my fault.
 My feelings were real.
 My reality is valid.”

 6.Seek professional support.
-Therapy, especially trauma-informed modalities like Emotional Recalibration, can help unravel internalised gaslighting.
+Therapy, especially trauma-informed modalities like Inner Child Healing, can help unravel internalised gaslighting.

 🔥 Reclaiming Your Voice